When you’re new to essential oils, it’s best to start small. Choose your must-have essential oils with help from an aromatherapist.

 That’s not to say that quality is just another stab in the dark.
 There are brands that I wouldn’t recommend purchasing for any reason at all.
 Little bottles of “essential oils” sold in stores or online at prices too good to be true aren’t worth your money and may even be harmful.

 But you also don’t need to default to the most expensive brand.
 Price doesn’t necessarily equate to quality.

 How to Find a Quality Essential Oil Brand

 Rather than give you a list of brand names, I like to give some quality indicators so you can make your own decision.
 Quality essential oil brands will likely

 - provide batch-specific GC/MS reports for all of the essential oils they sell (these reports tell you what chemical constituents are in the oil and alert the brand to any adulteration),

-- use certified organic or wild-crafted plant material in the distillation or extraction process,
+- use certified organic or ethically wild-crafted plant material in the distillation or extraction process,

-- label their essential oils with the source botanical’s common name, botanical name, and country of origin,
+- label their essential oils with the source plant’s common name, botanical name, and country of origin,

 - have a commitment to environmental sustainability,

 - and promote safe, evidence-based use, free from hype claims and reckless application.